ranyitz/rules-manager/README.md

 ## Supported IDEs

 - **Cursor**: Rules are installed as individual `.mdc` files in the Cursor rules directory (`.cursor/rules/`)
+- **Windsurf**: Rules are installed in the `.rules` directory which should be added to your `.gitignore` file.
+Our approach for Windsurf is to create links from the `.windsurfrules` file to the respective rules in the `.rules` directory.

 ## Commands